Security and Troubleshooting

 Security

-The things listed below ensure that your installation of myDBR is secure.
+The items listed below ensure that your installation of myDBR is secure.

 • Change the default admin username/password